 We had light winds to start with, but once past Anguilla we headed north east on a close reach.
 We checked in on the nightly Ocean Cruising Club SSB net so at least we had some “virtual” company, including some boats whom we had already met via “Messenger” who were setting off at almost the same time from the French part of the island – Mojito, New Dawn.
 Weather router Chris advised there was no benefit in going a long way north so we continued NE.
 Little wind became no wind and we drifted slowly, I think we had every possible point of sail, on many days we only logged 70-100nm as were making only 3 knots and distance made good towards our destination was sometimes much less.
 Then more wind which soon went ahead then too much wind from ahead gave us a very wet and rough ride as we sailed as close to the wind as we could, had just two short periods when we made good progress in the correct direction then no wind again.
 Saw 1 whale, 2 pods of Atlantic Spotted dolphins, White tailed Tropic Birds, Laughing Gulls, Shearwaters (on arrival) and flocks and flocks of Sailing jelly fish, presumably Portuguese Men o’War (fortunately they did not seem to sting that badly as they were all over our Aquair towed generator).
 But we had a great downwind sail for the last 3 days, and sunshine as we romped along the coast of Faial.
 We arrived in Horta and anchored in the harbour on a sunny Sunday evening after 24 days and 4 1/2 hours, Total distance 2705 nm, Motoring hours 42.3, including getting out of Sint Maarten and into Horta.
 We used something like 110L of diesel, some of which would have been for the generator.
 We could no doubt have been quite a bit faster if we had motored more when it was calm (but as it is we used nearly half our diesel).
 We checked in with the marina on VHF (one thing they needed to know was the age of the crew).

-The boat from Peter Cafe Sport came alongside.
+Some of the OCC boats already in the anchorage (that we’d been speaking to on SSB) called on VHF to welcome us – Mirafe, Altarama, Mojito.
+The RIB from Peter Cafe Sport came alongside.
 Duarte and friends have been enthusiastically and efficiently supplying the transient yachts sheltering in Horta’s harbour.
 The Azores and Horta are a major stopping place for transatlantic yachts and fortunately the authorities there decided to continue the tradition in the year of Covid19, even though yachts had to anchor out in the harbour and were not allowed ashore.
 It was a great relief to know in advance that we could stop for a short while and get fuel and food.
 The week before we arrived the arrangements changed, yacht crews could get a COVID19 test and then go ashore.
-I think,there was onemvastbracing multihull that made th trip from Caribbean to Horta in 7 days or so everyone else took 2 or 3 weeks or more for the voyage so having been isolated at sea for that time the tests were going to be negative.
+I think there was one fast racing multihull that made the trip from Caribbean to Horta in 7 days, but everyone else took 2 or 3 weeks or more for the voyage so having been isolated at sea for that time the tests were going to be negative.
 On Monday we had to wait for the police boat to bring forms.
 On Tuesday we had to wait by the radio for the signal to go ashore for the test, Wednesday had to wait by the radio for the (negative) results, then to be called to the marina to check in, Thursday we got diesel and moved into the marina 3 out on the outer wall and could walk ashore.
 Meanwhile, Monday was Steven’s birthday, I messaged Duarte from Peter Café Sport on WhatsApp and they delivered dinner and groceries.
 A wonderful service.